Social media and GDPR

 For more information, visit https://hootsuite.com/en-gb/legal/general-data-protection-regulation

-If you’re using any other social media platform or management tool then please do check their website for GDPR updates and also the EU-US privacy shield.
+If you’re using any other social media platform or management tool then please do check their website for GDPR updates and also the EU-US Data Privacy Framework.

 Outsourcing social media